Rising Above Bedlam

 Rising Above Bedlam is an album by Jah Wobble's Invaders of the Heart, released by Oval Records in 1991.
+The album peaked at number 121 on the ARIA Charts.

 The album was a shortlisted nominee for the 1992 Mercury Prize.

 Critical reception

 Trouser Press called the album "ambitious" and "a refreshing departure from some of the flat, occasionally tedious and self-conscious material [Wobble] lobbed out in the '80s."
 The Rough Guide To Rock praised "Visions of You" and "Bomba," writing that they made the album "worthwhile."